The Future of Shopping and the Evolution of eCommerce

 In keeping with the grand tradition of consumer marketing, there are scores of new and innovative programs in place designed to capture the new digital shopper.
 Consider the following word cloud that describes current shopper marketing strategies among brands, e-tailers, and retailers.

 Yes, marketers still must sort all this out, but they’re making progress and are now well into the first stage of their strategy.
-The environment has never been more complex, however, as big brands are going direct online and retailers are bolstering their online e-Commerce platforms.
+The environment has never been more complex, however, as big brands are going direct online and retailers are bolstering their online e-Commerce training course.
 Many specific examples of new shopper marketing digital programs are featured in GfK Future Buy presentations, available on our website.